Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: Weak-operator topology, Strong-operator topology, and Unitary Representations

 \begin{defn} Let $G$ be a locally compact group.
-We define a \textit{continuous unitary representation} of $G$ to be a pair $(\pi,\mathscr{H}_\pi)$, where $\mathscr{H}_\pi$ is a Hilbert space, and $\pi$ is a homomorphism from $G$ into $\mathcal{U}(\mathscr{H})$ such that $\pi$ on continuous with respect to the strong-operator topology on $\mathcal{U}(\mathscr{H})$ inherited from $\mathscr{B}(\mathscr{H})$.
-We will often refer to a continuous unitary representation of $G$ as simply a \textit{representation}. \end{defn} \begin{rem} In the literature, one often finds the required continuity in the above definition to be with respect to the weak-operator topology.
-This is not a different definition, because the two topologies coincide on $\mathcal{U}(\mathscr{H})$: see \cite{FollandAbstract}, pp.~73--74. \end{rem}
+We define a \textit{continuous unitary representation} of $G$ to be a pair $(\pi,\mathscr{H}_\pi)$ , where $\mathscr{H}_\pi$ is a Hilbert space, and $\pi$ is a homomorphism from $G$ into $\mathrm{U}(\mathscr{H}_\pi)$ such that $\pi$ on continuous with respect to the strong-operator topology on $\mathrm{U}(\mathscr{H}_\pi)$ inherited from $\mathscr{B}(\mathscr{H}_\pi)$. \end{defn} We will often refer to a continuous unitary representation of $G$ as simply a \textit{representation}. \begin{defn} The \textit{dimension} of a unitary representation $(\pi,\mathscr{H}_\pi)$ of $G$ is the dimension of the Hilbert space $\mathscr{H}_\pi$. \end{defn} \begin{rem} In the literature, one often finds the required continuity in the above definition to be with respect to the weak-operator topology.
+This is not a different definition, because the two topologies coincide on $\mathrm{U}(\mathscr{H}_\pi)$: see \cite{FollandAbstract}, pp.~73--74. \end{rem}

-\subsection{Essential facts about von Neumann Algebras}
+\section{Essential facts about von Neumann Algebras}

-Having established the topological prerequisites, we are now ready to describe a class of operator algebras that will play a crucial role for us.